 Open a private browser and navigate to the RMS webpage.
 It will prompt for a username and password.
 Make sure to sign in with the same user account that was used to run the RMS installer.

 After you are authenticated successfully, you should see the RMS interface.
-Navigate to permissions and make sure you see “Administrators” underneath the Recast Roles section.
+Navigate to the Permissions page and make sure you see Administrators in the Recast Roles section.

 If you are unable to use the installation username to run the browser, you can alternatively add your currently logged in username to the local group on the computer where you installed RMS called “Recast Administrators.”
 After you add your username to that local group and refresh your browser, the Recast Management Server should allow you to log in using that username and should show the Administrators group (and you will know you are authenticated successfully.)

-If you are already logging in with that user and it still doesn’t show Administrators in the Recast Roles section, you should open the IIS manager on the Recast Management Server and recycle the app pool.
+If you are already logging in with that user and the Permissions page still doesn’t display Administrators in the Recast Roles section, open the IIS manager on the Recast Management Server and recycle the app pool.